JuggernautPanda/JuggernautPanda/README.md

 - 👋 Hi, I’m @JuggernautPanda
 - 👀 I’m interested in embedded systems, ML/AI and python
-- 🌱 I’m currently learning Machine Learning on ARM based MCU's like STM32
+- 🌱 I’m currently working in the automotive industry.
-- 💞️ I’m looking to collaborate on innovative IoT projects
+- 💞️ I’m looking to collaborate on innovative EV technology.
 - 📫 How to reach me : grajasumant@gmail.com

 <!---